adimannn/adimannn/README.md

 Hi I'm adimannn
-Mainly focusing on Python Automations, Arduino, ESP32,
+Mainly focusing on C#, SQL, Python, Arduino

 <!---
 adimannn/adimannn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.